ASCAR Racing Series: Nationalities

-Previous champions
+Champions

 Tracks

 Between 2004 and 2007 all of the ASCAR races were held at the Rockingham Motor Speedway in England.
 The circuit was overlooked by the 6280 seat Rockingham Building, a steel-framed, glass-fronted grandstand building containing suites, offices, bars and kitchens, and by four grandstands.
 Together the building and grandstands offered a total seating capacity of 52,000.
 The inner pit and paddock complex was accessed from the Rockingham Building via two pedestrian tunnels and there was a further spectator viewing area on top of the pit garages.
 The 1.48 mile American-style banked oval circuit was 18.3 metres (60.0 ft) wide and had a maximum bank angle of seven degrees and comprised four very distinct corners.
 Rockingham's oval was unique in the UK and one of only two speedways in Europe (the other is Lausitzring).
 The oval circuit could also be converted to a road course layout for events by positioning temporary chicanes and curves both on the main area and apron of the circuit.

 In 2002 and 2003 the series also raced in Germany at the EuroSpeedway Lausitz but the venue was eventually dropped due to the costs involved and the projected grid numbers of cars willing to make the journey.
 The entire 2008 season was a road racing based series as opposed to the Oval circuits.
 This incorporated trips to Snetterton, Cadwell Park, Lydden Race Circuit, Brands Hatch, Pembrey Circuit, Mallory Park and the French race track at Croix en Ternois.